TurboWarp/desktop/release-automation/README.md

     Create appx files for uploading to the Microsoft Store.

 --mac
-    Create dmg files for macOS.
+    Create app for macOS 10.15 and later.

+--mac-legacy
+    Create app for macOS 10.13 and later (less secure than --mac).

 --debian
     Create deb files for Debian, Ubuntu, and derivatives.